moonc4ke/laradock-guidelines/README.md

 });
 ```

-Once, created Alt + Shift + F9 and then 1 to start debugger.
+Once, created F9 and then 1 to start debugger.
 Now you should be able to debug:

 ![phpstorm xdebug](/images/phpstorm_xdebug.png)